Back

 Settlement Details

-Attorneys involved in the case have identified at least 60 women victimized by Epstein within this timeframe.
-Plaintiffs' lawyers may seek up to 30 percent of the settlement, approximately $21.8 million, for legal fees.
+Attorneys involved in the case have identified at least 60 women who were victimized within this timeframe.
+Lawyers for the plaintiffs may seek up to 30 percent of the settlement, approximately $21.8 million, for legal fees.

-Leon Black, though not a defendant in the lawsuit, was identified as a critical witness.
-His scheduled deposition for March 26 and a trial set for May 11 are not expected to proceed if the settlement receives court approval.
+Leon Black, co-founder of Apollo Global Management, was identified as a "critical witness" in the case, though he was not a defendant.
+His scheduled deposition for March 26 is not expected to proceed if the settlement is approved.
 Black resigned as Apollo's chief executive in 2021 following an external review that found he had paid Epstein $158 million for tax and estate planning services.
-Black has maintained his innocence, stating he was unaware of Epstein's criminal activities.
+Black has denied wrongdoing and stated he was unaware of Epstein's criminal activities.

-An Apollo board committee report in 2021 concluded that Epstein advised Black on personal estate planning and tax issues but found no evidence of Black's involvement in Epstein's alleged criminal activities.
-Justice Department documents from investigations into Epstein indicate Black's name appeared 8,200 times, a figure that may include duplicates.
+A committee report from Apollo's board in 2021 concluded that Epstein advised Black on personal estate planning and tax issues, finding "no evidence" of Black's involvement in Epstein's alleged criminal activities.

 Jeffrey Epstein died in a Manhattan jail cell in August 2019 while awaiting trial on sex-trafficking charges.
 His death was officially ruled a suicide.